thiagooshiro/OshiroProfile/README.md

 # Welcome!

-My name is Thiago Oshiro, I'm a junior software enginner
+My name is Thiago Oshiro, I'm a junior software developer

 Learning and teaching is what I do best.